Conaill4/nodejs-express-axios/README.md

 - Test failed -> Out of the overall test ran, shows the test failed
 - Test skipped -> Out of the overall test ran, shows the test skipped

+Run the project UI tests: `npm run test-ui`
+Make sure you have another terminal running `npm start` or `npm run dev` for the test to work or you will get connection error issues
 <img width="548" alt="image" src="https://github.com/user-attachments/assets/3313fab9-5ffa-4ee6-8f42-f28111bb8605">